onikchugh007/onikchugh007/README.md

-# Hi there, I'm Onik Chugh! 👋
+# Hi there, I'm Onik! 👋

 ## 🚀 About Me